Vizzuality/marxan-cloud/README.md

      to mute all logging (for example, in CI pipelines) irrespective of Node environment and other settings that would normally affect the logging verbosity of the API
+   * `API_SHARED_FILE_STORAGE_LOCAL_PATH` (string, optional, default is
+     `/tmp/storage`): set this to a filesystem path if needing to override the default temporary storage location where shared volumes for files shared from the API to the Geoprocessing service are mounted; configuration of mount point for shared storage (via Docker volumes in development environments and via Persistent Volumes in Kubernetes environments) should be set accordingly
    * `APP_SERVICE_PORT` (number, required): the port on which the App service should listen on the local machine
    * `POSTGRES_API_SERVICE_PORT` (number, required): the port on which the